Meet Our Activists

 “To make a positive impact in the community, we need to ensure that young leaders can practice democracy freely and take part in the decision-making process.”

 May is a 22-year-old French language major, with a minor in Political Science and a diploma in Education from the University of Birzeit.
 After receiving a scholarship to study in France, she returned to Palestine and joined Zimam.
 At the same time, she was working 3 jobs in order to support herself and her siblings.
 Through hard work and perseverance, she has become the Student President of her faculty at Birzeit, which she describes as her biggest achievement so far.
+May is one of two Vice Presidents of the Zimam Youth Advisory Council.

 "The way that Zimam had faith in me gave me faith in myself, and I wouldn't be where I am today without their encouragement and support.
 Zimam gave me confidence, and the work that they do gives me hope for the future.
 I urge everyone to push their boundaries and seek success, but also to realise how much stronger we are when we come together. "

 Ala' enrolled into An-Najah University to study Political Science.
 He did not realise at this point how much he cared about helping others, but he joined the Zimam young leaders programme the day it began on his campus, simply curious to know more.
 His journey began at the Student Council as a representative of his faculty, but, after attending more and more of Zimam's trainings and workshops, he was then elected to be part of the senior leadership at the University Students Council, representing 25,000 students.
+Ala’ was elected by his fellow activists to sit on the Zimam Youth Advisory Council.

 "Thanks to Zimam, I've gained skills, networks and learned strategic thinking.
 They've taught me how to look forward and how to be responsible, as a citizen and a leader.”